 The Municipal Sustainability Plan (MSP) establishes the vision of embracing the past to build our future through maintaining and celebrating small town culture.
-Under the Cultural Pillar, the history and identity of Morinville is celebrated and supported, including heritage buildings, sites and commemorative names under the goal Celebrate Arts, Culture and Heritage to promote a sense of community.
-14
+Under the Cultural Pillar, the history and identity of Morinville is celebrated and supported, including heritage buildings, sites and commemorative names under the goal Celebrate Arts, Culture and Heritage to promote a sense of community.14 significance.
+Historic buildings, whether remarkable or humble, can tell stories which reflect a community's heritage.
+They enhance appeal, adding variety and a sense of place to communities.15 They promote the economic vitality and liveliness of a neighbourhood.16

 There are many benefits to preserving historically significant buildings.

-Morinville's Downtown neighbourhood
+Morinville's Downtown neighbourhood contains a number of buildings of historical and architectural